-It is safer to take your draft to the Writing Centre whose services can be accessed through the Centre for Teaching and Learning at http://uoft.me/AcademicLearningSupport.
+It is safer to take your draft to the Writing Centre whose services can be accessed through the Centre for Teaching and Learning.
 They will give you guidance that you can trust.
 Students for whom English is not their first language should go to the English Language Development Centre also available at the Centre for Teaching and Learning.
-If you decide to use these services in spite of this caution, you must keep a draft of your work and any notes you made before you got help and be prepared to give it to your instructor on request.
+If you decide to use these services in spite of this caution, you must keep a draft of your work and be prepared to give it to your instructor on request.